python/pyperformance/doc/usage.rst

   -O STYLE, --output_style STYLE
                         What style the benchmark output should take.
 Valid options are 'normal' and 'table'.
 Default is normal.
+  --csv CSV_FILE        Name of a file the results will be written to, as a
+                        three-column CSV file containing minimum runtimes for each benchmark.
+  --inherit-environ VAR_LIST
+                        Comma-separated list of environment variable names
+                        that are inherited from the parent environment when running benchmarking subprocesses.
+  -p PYTHON, --python PYTHON
+                        Python executable (default: use running Python)

 list
 ----

 Options of the ``list`` command::

-  -b BM_LIST, --benchmarks BM_LIST
+  --manifest MANIFEST   benchmark manifest file to use -b BM_LIST, --benchmarks BM_LIST
                         Comma-separated list of benchmarks to run.
 Can contain both positive and negative arguments: